The atmosphere remained tense as Cinder stood before them after dinner, waiting for an answer.

 Eris's fingers twitched.
 Creativity through light.
 That was her power.
 Shaping illusions, forming barriers, weaving constructs into existence.
 But against something that thrived in darkness?

-Orlen smirked, though it didn't reach his eyes.
-"Then the others will help too.
+Orlen eyes twitched, "Then the others will help too.
 My flames will make it easier, but they won't last forever.
-Ash can hold it back with time magic, but even this has its limits."
+Ash can hold it back with time magic, but even that has its limits."

 She exhaled.
 "Then I'll have to be fast."